 - Host all servers in the US, in data centers that are SOC 1, SOC 2 and ISO 27001 certified.
 Our data centers have round-the-clock security, fully redundant power systems, two-factor authentication and physical audit logs.

-- Regularly conduct external penetration tests from third-party vendors (reports available for enterprise customers).
+- Regularly conduct external penetration tests from third-party vendors.

 - Regularly conduct security awareness training sessions with all employees.